UK economy still below pre-pandemic size, underscoring challenge for Truss | Business

 - United Kingdom

-Britain's economy unexpectedly grew in the second quarter but was below its pre-pandemic peak, contrary to an earlier estimate that it had recovered, according to data that showed the scale of the challenge facing Britain's new Prime Minister Liz Truss.
-The figures from the Office for National Statistics also showed Britain's current account deficit - a big concern of foreign investors - was narrower than expected.

-The ONS said economic output rose by 0.2% in April through June, revised up from a previous reading of a 0.1% contraction.
+Britain's economy remained below its pre-pandemic peak, according to data published on Friday that left the country further adrift of other Group of Seven nations and underscored the challenge facing new Prime Minister Liz Truss.
+The Office for National Statistics said economic output unexpectedly rose by 0.2% in April through June, revised up from a previous reading of a 0.1% contraction, meaning the British economy has not yet fallen into a recession.

 But the ONS revised down its estimate for Britain's recovery from the COVID-19 pandemic, reflecting a bigger hit to the economy than first thought in 2020 when health lockdowns shut down businesses across the country.

-"The level of real GDP is now estimated to be 0.2% below where it was pre-coronavirus at Quarter 4 2019, downwardly revised from previous estimates of 0.6% above," the ONS said.
-The ONS said it now believed Britain's economy shrank by 11% in the year coronavirus hit the country, a more severe contraction than the previous estimate of a 9.8% hit.
+It said gross domestic product in the second quarter remained 0.2% below where it was at the end of 2019, a cut to its previous estimate of 0.6%.

+"Despite the better news on the performance of the economy in Q2, the overall picture is that the economy is in worse shape than we previously thought," Paul Dales, an economist at Capital Economics, said.
+"And that's before the full drag from the surge in inflation and leap in borrowing costs have been felt."

+Separate data showed British house prices failed to rise in monthly terms for the first time since July 2021, a latest sign of the slowdown in the market caused by the cost-of-living squeeze and rising interest rates.
+New British finance minister Kwasi Kwarteng last week published an economic plan that he said would spur growth by cutting taxes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)